mirekez/scalepnr/README.md

 # scalepnr
 Open source FPGA place and routing toolchain

-Intended to support abstract FPGA concept, read from json specification.
+Intended to support abstract FPGA multi-vendor concept by reading specification from json files.

+You may develop specification for your FPGA.
+Prjxray specifications are partially supported and tested

 # development
 Currently development goes only under Windows MINGW-64 and Miniconda to be confident in Win64 building process.